CraftUniverse/CraftEngine-Wiki/wiki/develop/runtime-generator.md

 ## Standalone Mode

-It takes an input project and converts the project strcuture into an another language.
+It runs the Generator only one Time.

 :::details Supported Arguments